Agamenon-sama/Migraine/README.md

 ## Status

-So I'm tempted to call this project a train wreck at this point :(

-- The emulator is still not functional
+- The emulator is mostly functional but still lacks some important
-- The renderer for the emulator screen should be fine but some programs still don't render correctly.
-I assume it's not a renderer issue but I'm still not sure
+- The renderer for the emulator screen is good but could benefit from more tweaks
 - The debugger is half ok
 - The assembler is half ok
 - The disassembler is still in very early stages